vpakhuchyi/censor/README.md

 ```

-#### Custom Instance Usage
+#### Instance-Level Usage

-Alternatively, you have the flexibility to create a new instance of censor.Processor for specific use cases
+Alternatively, you have the flexibility to create a new instance of `censor.Processor` for specific use cases
 or to customize behavior.

 ```go